MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-controls-header.md

 **IsTitleVisible** – Whether the title is displayed in the header.

 **IsProfilePictureVisible** – Whether the user picture is displayed in the header.
-By default, picture of the current user using the app is shown.
+By default, a picture of the current user using the app is shown.

 ## Unsupported capabilities

-Support for the following features is expected in the future:
+The following featueres aren't supported:

 - Customization of colors
 - App navigation

-Currently the header does not automatically replicate across app screens, and needs to be manually added to each screen.
+The header doesn't automatically replicate across app screens, so it needs to be manually added to each screen.